-Finding peace can happen no matter whether loved ones get well or not
+With addiction you can be all right whether loved ones get well or not

 What’s surprising is who gets well.
 You never know.
 Hardcore substance abusers recover.
 Families also recover.
 But recovery is not something that can be done alone.
 Families have to be willing to accept that addiction is a family disease in which everyone plays a part That means recovery is practicing new ways of acting and reacting, understanding what is abusive and setting boundaries.
 It is making life better for everyone, including yourself, even when substance abuse has not stopped.
 Here’s some ways that have worked for others.

 Treats are different for everyone.
-Days are busy and some tasks are difficult or downright distasteful.
-So treating yourself with some activities you enjoy can really make a difference in how you feel during the day.
+But just getting out these days is a treat.
+Get out.
+Walk in the sunshine; buy and ice cream.
+Go to the movies.
+Treating yourself with some activities you’ve always enjoyed but missed in the last year can really make a difference in how you feel during the day.
 Some people have coffee or tea breaks.
 Others take a walk outside or sit in the sun.
 Some read a book for a few minutes or catch up on journaling.
 Some have a snack or ride a bike, or go to the movies.
-Have you tried the plank challenge?
-Check out our 100 tips for the 100 days of summer.
+Yes, you can do these things now.
 Treating yourself to something every day is a must for happiness.

 All right.
 Not everybody loves the idea of meditation.
 Some think it’s scary or hard.
 What’s important is letting go of everything and breathing even for a few minutes.
 Have you seen our mini mind breaks?
 If you inhale for 5 counts, hold for 7 counts, and exhale for 8 counts you can slow your heartbeat and calm your frazzled nerves.
 You can do this to the sounds of nature.
-Check out our Mini Mind breaks on the Reach Out Recovery Facebook page.
 Even ten minutes at a time will give you big benefits, although these may not be apparent immediately.

 Play The Quiet Game